Terms of Business

 6. PROJECT WORK

-6.1 Any change requests or additions to the project brief not included within the agreed proposal will be charged on top of the quoted price at an hourly rate of £60 plus VAT.
-(Or this will be quoted for separately as a new job).
+6.1 Any change requests or additions to the project brief not included within the agreed proposal will be charged on top of the quoted price at an hourly rate of £115 plus VAT.
+(Or this will be quoted separately as a new job).

-6.2 A project brief or scope will be agreed prior to work commencing.
-You will be required at your own expense supply us with all necessary materials and information to provide the services laid out in the order.
-We request all assets and content for a project to be supplied up front at the start of a project.
-We cannot be held responsible for delays to a project caused by lack of necessary information, content or sign off.
+6.2 A project brief or scope will be agreed upon prior to work commencing.
+You will be required at your own expense to supply us with all necessary materials and information to provide the services laid out in the order.
+We request all assets and content for a project to be supplied upfront at the start of a project.
+We cannot be held responsible for delays to a project caused by a lack of necessary information, content or sign-off.

-6.4 We retain the ownership to all goods/designs/websites created for you until full and final payment is received.
+6.4 We retain the ownership of all goods/designs/websites created for you until full and final payment is received.
 All visuals and other deliverables created in the course of performing the services not used in the final product or website will belong to us and you shall not obtain any rights therein.
 In all instances, the client owns the IP of the designs and content of any website.
-The source code of a website remain the intellectual property right of us indefinitely.
-If you require a transfer of IP of source code, this will be agreed separately along side agreement of a reasonable compensation for the privilege.
+The source code of a website remains our intellectual property right of us indefinitely.
+If you require a transfer of IP of source code, this will be agreed upon separately alongside an agreement of reasonable compensation for the privilege.

-6.4.1 During the build of any website, we will make accommodations for a reasonable amount of changes (at our discretion) but will provide a revised quotation to you, should we feel that the amount of change requests exceed a reasonable quantity to get the project to a launchable state.
+6.4.1 During the build of any website, we will make accommodations for a reasonable amount of changes (at our discretion) but will provide a revised quotation to you, should we feel that the number of change requests exceeds a reasonable quantity to get the project to a launch-ready state.

 6.7 All projects completed are designed to ensure they are functional for the visitors and users.
 We do not guarantee that the projects we complete will be successful when a brief is followed.
 We will advise and instruct accordingly about seasonal trends and from experience, give our best advice at all times.

-6.8 Further changes to any website or marketing campaign will be quoted for additionally after initial project is launched.
+6.8 Further changes to any website or marketing campaign will be quoted additionally after the initial project is launched.

 6.12 Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on devices with different size screens.
 It does mean ensuring that a person’s experience of a design should be appropriate to the capabilities of a browser or device.
 We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge) and Mozilla Firefox.
-We’ll also test to ensure that people who use Microsoft Internet Explorer 11 for Windows get an appropriate experience.
+Outdated browsers such as Microsoft Internet Explorer 11 are no longer supported.
+However, we do test for the newer Edge browser and Windows users who use this browser will get an appropriate experience.
 We won’t test in other older browsers unless we agreed separately.
 If you need an enhanced design for an older browser, we can provide a separate estimate for that.

 6.13 Mobile browser testing using popular smaller screen devices is essential in ensuring that a person’s experience of a design is appropriate to the capabilities of the device they’re using.
-We test our designs in: iOS 9: Safari, Google Chrome Android: Google Chrome on Android Emulator
+We test our designs in: the latest version of iOS: Safari, Google Chrome Android: Google Chrome on Android Emulator

-6.15 Should you wish to move on from us, we require minimum 30 days notice on cancellation of services and reserves the right to charge the next full month should we be midway through running a campaign for you.
+6.15 Should you wish to move on from us, we require a minimum of 30 days’ notice on cancellation of services and reserve the right to charge the next full month should we be midway through running a campaign for you.

 6.17 We will provide all passwords to the client on leaving us.

 6.18 Funds sent to us for a project are held at a company level.
-Should an invoice be overdue we reserves the right to put any project on hold until funds have cleared.
+Should an invoice be overdue we reserve the right to put any project on hold until funds have cleared.

 7.5 If you require access to FTP where the website is hosted, we shall not be held responsible for any error caused due to misuse, both accidental or intentional.
-It is the clients responsibility to back up the website before making amendments.
-We will charge an hourly rate of £100 plus VAT per hour should our assistance be required in fixing issues.
+It is the client’s responsibility to back up the website before making amendments.
+We will charge an hourly rate of £115 plus VAT per hour should our assistance be required in fixing issues.

 8.1 We can terminate the sale of Goods under Contract where: